Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 But let's brake this down a bit and compare it to the `demo.mustache` file.
 1. First thing we notice is `ExampleProps` [type declaration](https://www.typescriptlang.org/docs/handbook/basic-types.html) for our [component props](https://reactjs.org/docs/components-and-props.html).
 This type declaration is used to make sure that our component only gets passed down theme prop and it must be string.
-2. Second thing we notice is that we are using the [JSX syntax](https://reactjs.org/docs/jsx-in-depth.html) to write our component and return from `Example` function.
+2. Second thing we notice is that we are using the [JSX syntax](https://reactjs.org/docs/jsx-in-depth.html) to write our component and return it from `Example` function.
 3. Syntax for JSX and Mustache are slightly different.
 In JSX we use `className` instead of `class` and we are passing theme prop to our JSX using literal string (`${theme}`) syntax.

 <figure>